gtk-kn/gtk-kn/README.md

 ### GObject and Widget subclassing

-User-defined subclassing for GObject types is not supported yet.
-This is on our roadmap and is one of the next big features we want to support.
+User-defined subclassing for GObject types is supported but not fully featured yet.
+Basic subclass type registration works, but no support for properties, signals or interfaces yet.

 ## Why the name gtk-kn?